 Do we realise we are working with people who have great reservoirs of goodness, commitment and creativity?
 Or do we, in the traditional Western model, feel that if there’s good in the organisation, it’s only because of our own qualities of leadership?
 I have realised over time that the real role of a leader is not to control but to mid-wife-to evoke those qualities of commitment, compassion, generosity and creativity that are in all of us to start with. - Margaret Wheatley

 Words by Sahana Chattopadhyay

 Sahana Chattopadhyay is a speaker, writer, facilitator, catalyst and coach.
-She works at the intersection of human potential, organizational transformation, technology, systems thinking and emergence.
-Her passion is to help organizations, communities and individuals develop the capacities to stay with uncertainty, lean into chaos, and hold space for what emerges – to become “thrivable” and healing forces.
+She works at the intersection of human potential, regenerative leadership, organizational transformation, systems thinking and emergence.
+Her passion is to help organizations, communities and individuals develop the capacities to stay with uncertainty, lean into chaos, and co-create a REGENERATIVE FUTURE – a 'world that works for all'.